 Drug Interactions

-LIRAGLUTIDE Drug Interactions
+Liraglutide Drug Interactions

 Also known as: Victoza

 Liraglutide (Victoza) is a type of medicine that mimics a natural hormone in your body.
 It is prescribed to help adults and children aged 10 and older with type 2 diabetes manage their blood sugar levels, and it can also lower the risk of serious heart problems like heart attack or stroke in adults with type 2 diabetes and existing heart disease.
-It works by helping your body release insulin when needed and reducing the amount of sugar your liver makes.LIRAGLUTIDE has 1 documented drug interaction in our database, including 0 contraindicated, 0 major, 1 moderate, and 0 minor interactions.
+It works by helping your body release insulin when needed and reducing the amount of sugar your liver makes.Liraglutide has 2 documented drug interactions in our database, including 0 contraindicated, 0 major, 1 moderate, and 1 minor interactions.

 0